firesim/firesim/sim/midas/README.md

 ### 2. Different Inputs and Invocation Model (FIRRTL Stage).

-Golden Gate is not invoked in the same process as the target generator. instead it's invoked as a seperate process and provided with three inputs:
+Golden Gate is not invoked in the same process as the target generator. instead it's invoked as a separate process and provided with three inputs:
 1) FIRRTL for the target-design
 2) Associated FIRRTL annotations for that design
 3) A compiler parameterization (derived from Rocket Chip's Config system).